oroinc/documentation/backend/bundles/commerce/WebsiteSearchBundle/relevance-weight.rst

             type: decimal

-Finally, clear the cache using the ``bin/console cache:clear --env=prod`` command and trigger reindexation of the required entity using the ``bin/console oro:website-search:reindex --class=OroProductBundle:Product --env=prod`` command.
+Finally, clear the cache using the ``php bin/console cache:clear --env=prod`` command and trigger reindexation of the required entity using the ``php bin/console oro:website-search:reindex --class=OroProductBundle:Product --env=prod`` command.